richardjung64/CS-307-Team-25/README.md

 ###Acknowledgments

-Facebook and Google for using their API and parts of their SDK to succesfully integrate our app with them
+Facebook and Google for using their API and parts of their SDK to succesfully integrate our app with them.